Capitalism isn't working anymore. Here's how the pandemic could change it forever - Local News 8

 Debt might be one of the most prominent characteristics of today’s capitalism, said Christine Desan, professor of law at Harvard.

-In the post-pandemic world, policy makers will either have to accept living with enormous debt burdens or address a complete overall of the system in place.
+In the post-pandemic world, policy makers will either have to accept living with enormous debt burdens or address a complete overhaul of the system in place.

 Comments